PhoenixGreen/Cypherpunktimes-articles/supply-shock.md

 ## Thesis statement

-This article aims to cover the history of supply shocks on cryptocurrency, analyzing the circumstances on how they occur and what it means for Decred
+This article aims to cover the history of supply shocks on cryptocurrency, analyzing the circumstances of how they occur and what it means for Decred

 ## Pre-discussion, research and questions